MechanicalRock/mechanicalrock.github.io/_posts/2022-01-24-publishing-typescript-npm-modules.md

 npm ERR! need auth You need to authorize this machine using `npm adduser`
 ```

 You need an account on NPM (with a verified email address) to be able to publish your package which you can [sign up for here](https://www.npmjs.com/signup).
-We can then run `npm adduser` with the user credentials we just created to sign into the NPM registry from the command line.
+We can then run `npm adduser` with the user credentials we just created to sign in to the NPM registry from the command line.

-Lets try running `npm publish` again.
+Let's try running `npm publish` again.

 And we should get the output...